jonwaterschoot/Synthux-Simple-Touch-Plugdata/FX-Instruments/FM_bleepbloop_touch/readme.md

 - midi implementation
     - USB midi is working sometimes, weird and inconsistent issue?
 The device sometimes get recognized by my windows pc's and android phone, sometimes it doesn't.
-    - playing and recording other notes than the 36 - 42 range
+    - ~~- playing and recording other notes than the 36 - 42 range~~ > Done ✔️
 - Attack / decay randomizer is buggy and/or not working
-- Sequencer length has three settings: 4, 6 and 3.
-However 6 and 3 are both played the full 6 steps
+- Sequencer length has three settings: ~~4, 6 and 3.
+However 6 and 3 are both played the full 6 steps~~ Changed to 8 steps, problem still present.
+Only two options active atm.

 future ideas:
 - added motion, ADSR or other methods to change parameters per step

+- An additional toggle to change the pitch/note numbers would be nice.
+Or perhaps a random pitch toggle for the sequencer.

+- randomize all arrays

+- auto fill the amount of changed notes to fill the random step generator.
+Or to be able to erase pads from the sequence.

 -bugfixing
 - finish this list